uswds/uswds-site/_components/site-alert.md

     <div id="alert-docs" aria-hidden="false" class="usa-accordion__content site-component-usage">
       <h4>When to use the site alert component</h4>
       <ul class="usa-content-list">
-        <li><strong>System status messages.</strong> As a notification that keeps people informed of the status of the system and which may or may not require the user to respond.
+        <li><strong>Urgent system status messages.</strong> As a notification that keeps people informed of the status of the system and which may or may not require the user to respond.
 This includes errors, warnings, and general updates.</li>
-        <li><strong>Validation messages.</strong> As a validation message that alerts someone that they just did something that needs to be corrected or as confirmation that a task was completed successfully.</li>
+        <li><strong>Message to display on every page.</strong> As a notification that keeps people informed of the status of the system and which may or may not require the user to respond.
+This includes errors, warnings, and general updates.</li>
       </ul>
       <h4>When to consider something else</h4>
       <ul class="usa-content-list">